Master of Education in Early Childhood Special Education

 Program Student Learning Outcomes

-Student outcomes for the program are based on the Council for Exceptional Children (CEC) standards and the Division of Early Childhood Special Education standards.
+Student outcomes for the program are based on the Council for Exceptional Children (CEC) standards and the Division of Early Childhood Special Education Initial Preparation Specialty Set.

 Students who complete this program will be able to: